pixiv/three-vrm/README.md

 ### Use with WebGPURenderer

-Starting from v3, we provide a WebGPURenderer compatibility.
+Starting from v3, we provide [WebGPURenderer](https://github.com/mrdoob/three.js/blob/master/examples/jsm/renderers/webgpu/WebGPURenderer.js) compatibility.
-For now, in order to use with WebGPURenderer, you need to specify a WebGPU compatible MToon loader plugin to the option `mtoonMaterialPlugin` of `VRMLoaderPlugin`.
+To use three-vrm with WebGPURenderer, specify the WebGPU-compatible `MToonNodeMaterialLoaderPlugin` for the `mtoonMaterialPlugin` option of `VRMLoaderPlugin`.

 ```js
 import { VRMLoaderPlugin, MToonNodeMaterialLoaderPlugin } from '@pixiv/three-vrm';